newjersey/navigator.business.nj.gov/web/display-content/onboarding/industry/info-alert.md

-We provide all industries with a quick and easy step-by-step guide to get your business started.
-Restaurants, cosmetology shops, home improvement contractors, and online businesses recieve additional industry specific tasks.
-We are working hard to bring you more industry specific content.
+Businesses that select Some Other Industry recieve a quick and easy step-by-step guide to get your business started, the guide may not contain industry specific requirements.
+We are able to provide industry specific requirements for restaurants, cosmetology shops, home improvement contractors, and online businesses.